yclas/guides/docs/Security-two-step-sms-authentication.md

 2. We send them an SMS with a code.
 3. They enter the code, if it’s valid.
 4. We ask them for name and email.
-5. User is successfully registered!
+5. User is successfully registered.

 ### Login: